How to Use Body Scrub: Everything You Need to Know

 Better moisturizer absorption

-As the body scrubs remove the dead and dull skin cells, your skin can absorb moisturizers more readily.
+As your exfoliating body scrub removes dead and dull skin cells, your skin can absorb moisturizers more readily.
 Better absorption of a moisturizer means more hydrated and healthy skin.

 When dead cells clog pores, it results in blemishes and hyperpigmentation.
 Removing the dead cells improves your skin tone and reduces the appearance of dark spots.